UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 * Scatter plot
     * The SVG chart must have an id of "scatter-plot"
     * Age is on the y-axis and GDP per capita is on the x-axis
+    * Y-axis has the label "Age" in the top left
+    * X-axis has the label "GDP per Capita (US$)" in the bottom right
     * Axes are clean, titled, and formatted well
     * Horizontal and vertical gridlines are visible
     * Each mark must have the class name "point"